 Dante is dumbfounded.

-For a while, the soul is so overjoyed to see Dante that he speaks in a Heaven-ly; his speech is so high and lofty that Dante, as a mortal, cannot understand him.
+For a while, the soul is so overjoyed to see Dante that his speech is so high and lofty that Dante, as a mortal, cannot understand him.
 Eventually, though, he speaks to Dante in a language he can understand.

 He tells Dante that he had read about Dante's coming in the "great volume" of God's Providence and he thanks Beatrice for fulfilling the prophecy.